 “Further, as the digital adoption grows especially in smaller towns and cities, this trend will continue to grow further”.

-The Indian car services and repairs market is currently quite fragmented, but tech platforms are building out quality and affordable solutions in this segment by offering services such as doorstep pick-up and drop low-cost service and post-service warranty to customers.
+The Indian car services and repairs market is currently quite fragmented.
+Still, tech platforms are building out quality and affordable solutions in this segment by offering services such as doorstep pick-up and drop low-cost service and post-service warranty to customers.

 Tech platforms are also providing service workshops with genuine and affordable spare parts, tech-led demand generation, and efficient logistics support resulting in higher margin and increase in footfall, the report mentioned.